rtortori/tetration-alfred/README.md

 The response will be parsed and packaged as a CSV file that will be pushed back to Tetration through User Annotations API.<br>

+## Work in progress :)
+- Forward Tetration alarms to mail recipient

 ## Road-map (not committed)
 Since the ACI annotation engine is triggered using a specific query in the question, further actions can be implemented by adding new queries.<br><br>